tkreyche/I75W-Raymarine-Autopilot/README.md

 The hardware runs on 5v and will need a voltage coverter for a 12 or 24v system.

+### Tillerpilot
+This project depends on using a Raymarine Tillerpilot.
+These devices are somewhat antiquated, but are widely used and relatively low-cost solution for automated steering.
+They have well-known flaws, such as lack of waterproofing and use of an outdated data protocol.
+Other DIY options are available, such as pyPilot or mechanical windvanes which are not covered here.

 ### Signal K Server
 This project requires a Signal K server, typically running on a Raspbery Pi, and used by many DIY sailors.
 The tillerpilot sends data using the Seatalk1 protocol to the Signal K server.
 There are several connection options:
 1) Use an optoisolater to hard-wire the Tillerpilot to a Raspbery Pi port - this is described in the Signal K documentation for Seatalk.